top of page

 Person with black duct tape over mouth, wearing a gray suit and tie.
 Neutral background, suggestive of silence or censorship.

-The weight of realization
+The Weight of Realization

 Realizing I had stepped into the same dynamic in softer clothing - still uneven, still unsafe, still asking me to pretend it's all okay - was devastating.
 What leveled me the most wasn’t the loss of just this one relationship.
-It was realizing that avoiding people who embraced cruelty wasn’t enough.
+It was realizing that avoiding people who reveled in cruelty wasn’t enough.
 Kind people could erase me just as easily if I let them.

 Silhouette of a person sitting on a porch at sunset.
 Warm, golden light contrasts with the shadows, creating a peaceful, serene mood.